christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

-Unless you are prepared to invest heavily in operational security, multiple layers of access control, and audits (as the traditional banks do), you should think very carefully before taking funds outside of Bitcoin's decentralized security context.
+Unless you are prepared to invest heavily in operational security, multiple layers of access control, and audits (as the traditional banks do), you should think very carefully before taking funds outside of Bitcoin’s decentralized security context.
 Even if you have the funds and discipline to implement a robust security model, such a design merely replicates the fragile model of traditional financial networks, plagued by identity theft, corruption, and embezzlement.
-To take advantage of Bitcoin's unique decentralized security model, you have to avoid the temptation of centralized architectures that might feel familiar but ultimately subvert Bitcoin's ((("decentralized consensus", "as security principle", secondary-sortas="security principle", startref="decentral-consensus-principle")))security.
+To take advantage of Bitcoin’s unique decentralized security model, you have to avoid the temptation of centralized architectures that might feel familiar but ultimately subvert Bitcoin’s ((("decentralized consensus", "as security principle", secondary-sortas="security principle", startref="decentral-consensus-principle")))security.

-==== The Root of Trust
+#### The Root of Trust

 Traditional ((("root of trust", id="root-trust")))security architecture is based upon a concept called the _root of trust_, which is a trusted core used